Fall Home Maintenance Checklist. Check Windows and More!

-Tasks to Check Off Your List in an Hour or Less
+Tasks to Check Off Your Maintence List in an Hour or Less

 Stock up on winter supplies.

-- Check the condition of snow shovels and ice scrapers; replace as needed.
+- Check the condition of snow shovels and ice scrapers; replace them as needed.

 - Pick up a bag of pet- and plant-safe ice melt, if needed.

-- Restock emergency kits for car and home.
+- Restock emergency kits for the car and home.

 - If you use a snow blower, have it serviced and purchase fuel.

 Shut off exterior faucets and store hoses.
 Protect your pipes from freezing temperatures by shutting off water to exterior faucets before the weather dips below freezing.
 Drain hoses and store them indoors.
-Drain and winterize irrigation system, if using.
+Drain and winterize the irrigation system, if used.

 Test outdoor lights and replace bulbs as needed.
 As the days get shorter we rely more on exterior lighting, both for safety and ambiance.
 Test lights on the front and back porch, on the garage and in the landscape, and replace bulbs as needed.